janwilmans/guidelines/README.md

 - Remember that is ultimately more important to have **one consistent style**, because that is what gives better **readability**, rather then **which style** is chosen.
 - Consider using nouns for class names and verbs for function names.

 ## Scope

 - Do not apply coding guidelines to third party code
 - Also do not start changing every project of function you write into 'your' style, generally, try to conform to the local style used for a project.

 ## Highest Level Summary

--   Do not use C-style casts
+-   Do not use C-style casts.
--   Initialize all variables at declaration
+-   Initialize all variables at declaration.
--   Use `const` whenever you can (but not member variables)
+-   Use `const` and `nodiscard` whenever you can (but no const for member variables).
--   Keep scope as limited as possible
+-   Keep scope as limited as possible.
--   No owning raw pointers
+-   No owning raw pointers.
 -   No manual memory management using `new`, `delete`, `malloc`, `free`, etc.
     -   When working with Qt the use of the new keyword explicitly allowed.
--   Do not use `volatile`, `const_cast` or `reinterpret_cast`, `typedef`, `register` or `extern`
+-   Do not use `volatile`, `const_cast` or `reinterpret_cast`, `typedef`, `register` or `extern`.
--   Make all destructors of classes in an inheritance hierarchy virtual
+-   Make all destructors of classes in an inheritance hierarchy virtual.
--   Interfaces are defined as pure virtual classes that have a virtual = default destructor and do not contain member variables
+-   Interfaces are defined as pure virtual classes that have a virtual = default destructor and do not contain member variables.

 That's all folks!
 As you can see, C++ is easy ;) as long as you KISS.